studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - In `$args`, you can add the `mobile_bars` parameter with an integer value for add a hamburger Menu after your Items Wrapper.

 > [!TIP]
-> If you want manage defaults when call `new WP_Query` with `::cpt` or `::get`, you can manage it from your functions.php file like this:
+> If you want manage default arguments when call `new WP_Query` with `::cpt` or `::get`, you can manage it from your functions.php file like this:
 > ```
 > StudioChampGauche\Utils\CustomPostType::default('posts_per_page', -1);
 > StudioChampGauche\Utils\CustomPostType::default('paged', 1);